Andrew Morrison (filmmaker)

 Andrew Morrison is an American film producer best known for producing The Brutalist, for which he was nominated for the Academy Award for Best Picture at the 97th Academy Awards.
 With David Kaplan, he is a founder of the film production company Kaplan Morrison.
-His other credits include The World to Come and Funny Face.
+His other credits include The Testament of Ann Lee, The World to Come and Funny Face.

 Education and early career

 Morrison attended Georgetown University where he began making short films, successfully placing one at multiple festivals and gaining a wide audience.
 In anticipation of a career in the entertainment industry, Morrison completed an industry internship with comedian and fellow Georgetown alumnus Mike Birbiglia.
 Morrison says attending the Sundance Film Festival as a college senior gave him the platform to land his first feature film credit on Thirst Street shortly after graduating in 2015.